10Faheem/Music-Player-SFML/README.md

 This project is proudly open-source and licensed under the MIT License.
 We extend our heartfelt gratitude to the SFML team for providing a powerful multimedia library.

-Special thanks to Umer Farooq for their significant contributions to this project.
+Special thanks to Umer Farooq at depressedvoker@gmail.com for their significant contributions to this project.

 ## Get in Touch